5,555' MSL 500' AGL located in south central New Mexico Rated H/P3.

 This means that pilots must know how to check the latest balloon soundings at Santa Teresa (EPZ).
 (For a brief introduction on balloon soundings, go to our page on weather explanations.)
 Look at the DRCT and SKNOT columns which give the direction and wind speed at a particular altitude (HGHT column), respectively.
 If there is any wind direction greater than 240 degrees up to at least 12,000' MSL (4,800m MSL), the conditions at Mag may be poor.
 The less the westerly component in the wind direction as altitude increases, the less turbulence.

 If you have a subscription to XC Skies, it should also be checked.
 The latest version of this program is much better than in the past and XC has (6) models from which to check.
 If you do not have XC Skies, www.Windy.com.
 Only fly Mag if all forecasts agree unless you want to take a chance wasting your time.
 We are continually amazed that if just one forecast shows some radical departure from the others, it is usually the one that is the most accurate.
 Storms in the vicinity of Mag can have a major impact on soaring conditions.
 Be sure to use Radar Scope (for Android or Apple) or equivalent to check for gust front boundaries.
 Gust fronts can be extremely dangerous and must be monitored.

 Wind speeds need to be at least 6 mph in the forecasts at the surface to make Mag soarable.
 The wind speed at Middle Launch will always be more than the forecast.
 The maximum wind speed forecast should be less than 15 mph if you are in a paraglider.
-If winds speeds are greater, you be blown over the back.
+If winds speeds are greater, you may get blown over the back.